 We assist in establishing a career plan and develop job-search skills in order to help our students/alumni to make successful career transitions.
 We build relationships with alumni, employers, and graduate schools to optimize internship, job, and career opportunities.
 We also create strategic partnerships with campus departments to assist students in developing and articulating co-curricular experiences that will help to ensure they are competitive in their future pursuits.

 Students and alumni are encouraged to visit our office and staff members are available to answer specific questions.
 Appointments are recommended for consultation regarding career planning and advancement.

-The Office of Post Graduate Success is here to assist you with a variety of questions you may experience as you plan your way along the path to career success.
+The Office of Experiential Opportunities and Post Graduate Success is here to assist you with a variety of questions you may experience as you plan your way along the path to career success.
 Below are a few resources that you can use when navigating the decision making process of selecting a major/minor, learning about occupations, and planning out your own year by year plan.

 - Attend Rosemont Activities Fair

 - Complete Strengths Quests